Skip to main content

 • is the app wrapped once with DatabaseProvider?

-• are writes happening inside explicit database.write() blocks?
+• are writes happening inside database.write(...) or @writer methods?